andrewmolina/pizza-store/README.md

 This will:
 - Start PostgreSQL database and initialize tables with sample data
+- Start Keycloak authentication server with pre-configured realm
+- Start Eureka Server for service discovery
-- Start the Config Server
+- Start Config Server for centralized configuration
+- Start API Gateway for request routing
 - Start all three microservices (Menu, Order, Customer)

 2. **Stop all services:**